Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 15

-Participants tested
+participants tested

 Final UI Adjustments

-Interactive Prototype
+Interactive prototype

-Learnings & Opportunities
+Learnings

-What I Learned
+What I took away.

 01